Impact: Ed Sheeran's '÷'The album encompasses his pop and rock sides.

 IMPACT: O.A.R.
 Go Back to Their Roots On 'The Rockville LP'"This isn’t about us going back to our musical roots per se," said lead singer Marc Roberge.
 "It's about us getting inspired by the place we came from.
 We'd drive the same roads, visit the old haunts, spend time with our people.
 Rockville was the catalyst then, and it’s the catalyst now."

-“We've always been walking that fine line and dancing between John Mayer and Fall Out Boy," Slade said.
+IMPACT: The Fray"We've always been walking that fine line and dancing between John Mayer and Fall Out Boy," Slade said.

-“Sometimes adding to a song like that just takes away.
+IMPACT: Plain White T's Gear Up for New Album with 'The Giving Tree'"Sometimes adding to a song like that just takes away.
 What you really want to do is suck the listener in to only hear the story and the vocal," Tim Lopez said.